Why autumn attracts rodents

 - Cable passages and gaps in masonry or baseboards

-A mouse hole doesn't have to be big – an opening of just 6-8 millimeters is enough for them to fit through.
+A mouse hole doesn't have to be big – just an opening of 6–8 millimeters is enough for them to get through.

 Why an infestation should be taken seriously

-A rodent infestation is not only unpleasant, but can also pose health and hygiene risks .
+An infestation of rodents is not only unpleasant but can also bring health and hygiene risks.

-Mice and rats transmit pathogens, contaminate food, and can chew on electrical wires—posing a fire hazard.
+Mice and rats transmit pathogens, contaminate food, and can gnaw on electrical wiring – which poses a fire hazard.

-In the catering and commercial sectors, the following applies: Just one inspection obliges you to take action to comply with legal hygiene regulations (HACCP).
+In gastronomy and business: Even one sighting obliges action to comply with legal hygiene requirements (HACCP).

 -

 Seal cracks, joints, and openings in walls, doors, and pipes.
-Regularly check any external transitions. -
+Especially check transitions to the outside regularly. -

 Cleanliness in the storage area:

-Store food in sealed containers and clean regularly – crumbs and residues are a feast for mice. -
+Store food sealed and clean regularly – crumbs and residues are a feast for mice. -

 Waste disposal: